 Not at all!

-Blending about a cup adds some extra thickness and creaminess to the soup, but you can skip that step should you wish.
+Blending about a cup of veggies adds some extra thickness and creaminess to the soup, but you can skip that step should you wish.
 Things will still taste delicious!

 And if you want to blend some, but don’t have an immersion blender, roughly mash some veggies with a potato masher or spoon.